 7. Six by Nico Edinburgh

 This establishment by chef Nico is a mix of innovation and imagination.
-Their dinner menu has six courses that keep changing every six weeks hence the name six.
-If you are traveling to Scotland and want to enjoy a superior and exceptional dining experience where they serve you dishes with intriguing concepts, then look no further.
-Don't forget to try their infamous dessert deep fried mars bars, which sound a bit odd at first.
+The dinner menu of this one of the top restaurants in Edinburgh has six courses that keep changing every six weeks hence the name six.
+If you plan to travel to Scotland and want to enjoy a superior and exceptional dining experience where they serve you dishes with intriguing concepts, then look no further.
+Don't forget to try their infamous dessert deep-fried Mars bars, which sound a bit odd at first.
 I mean, who would like deep-fried, two extra sweet candy bars filled with nougat, but they work.
-After close inspection of the menu, you will be impressed by the chef's genius, where he paired it with orange cream and chocolate sorbet for flavor balancing.
+After close inspection of the menu, you will be impressed by the chef's genius, where he paired it with orange cream and chocolate sorbet for flavour balancing.
 It might be a little heavier than usual in your pocket, so make sure you save enough money for this once in a lifetime experience.
 On the other hand, if you are a local, simply pop around every six weeks to peek into the chef's quirky and playful imagination.

 8. Panda and Sons

 A bar with table service?
 Disguised as vintage barbershop?
 Having a classic speakeasy interior?
 Do you have to enter through a bookcase?
 Can it get any quirkier and more unusual?
 I don't think so.
 It is hard to find, one of its kind bars located on Queen Street in Edinburgh.
-The cocktail menu derives influences from the bars all around the world.
-They pick a unique ingredient form another cocktail bar, and after putting their magic spell on it, they serve an exclusive, albeit delicious drink.
+The cocktail menu derives influences from bars all around the world.
+As one of the unusual Edinburgh restaurants they pick a unique ingredient from another cocktail bar, and after putting their magic spell on it, they serve an exclusive, albeit delicious drink.